Beelzebub (manga): Demon World

+Alaindelon's daughter.
+Like her father, she is a transdimensional demon.
+A naturalist, she is stationed in the outskirts of Vlad's Haunt to study its ecosystem.
+She seems to be a bit foolish and absent-minded.

 Media

 Manga

 Written and illustrated by Ryuhei Tamura, Beelzebub was first published as one-shot pilot chapter in Shueisha's shōnen manga magazine Weekly Shōnen Jump on August 11, 2008, subsequently winning the fourth Gold Future Cup.
 It was later serialized for five years in the same magazine from February 23, 2009, to February 24, 2014.
-A spin-off series, entitled Beelzebub: Bangai-hen (べるぜバブ 番外編, Beruzebabu Bangai-hen), ran in Shōnen Jump Next!! from May 7, 2014, to March 13, 2015.
-Shueisha collected its 246 chapters in twenty-eight tankōbon volumes, released from July 2, 2009, to May 1, 2015.
+A spin-off series, Beelzebub: Bangai-hen (べるぜバブ 番外編, Beruzebabu: Bangai-hen), ran in Jump Next! from May 7, 2014, to March 13, 2015.
+Shueisha collected the series's overall 246 chapters in 28 tankōbon volumes, released from July 2, 2009, to May 1, 2015.

 Anime

-An anime adaptation has been produced by Pierrot Plus.
-An original video animation was shown during the Jump Super Anime Tour between October 23 and November 21, 2010.
-The TV anime premiered on January 9, 2011, on Yomiuri TV and other NNS stations and ended on March 25, 2012.
-The series' cast included Katsuyuki Konishi as Oga, Miyuki Sawashiro, Shizuka Itou, Aki Toyosaki, Tomokazu Seki, and Takahiro Mizushima.
+An original video animation (OVA), produced by Pierrot+, was screened during the Jump Super Anime Tour between October 23 and November 21, 2010; it was later included in the special edition of the ninth volume of the manga, released in December of the same year.
+A 60-episode anime television series adaptation, also produced by Pierrot+, was broadcast from January 9, 2011, to March 25, 2012, on Yomiuri TV and other NNS stations.

 Crunchyroll simulcasted the series in North America and Europe two hours after airing.
 However, some episodes were postponed and rescheduled following the 2011 Tōhoku earthquake and tsunami.
-The series ended on March 25, 2012, with a total of 60 episodes.
-The series airs with English subtitles on Animax Asia in Southeast Asia, although it is edited to cover Baby Beel's nudity with a diaper.
-The series has been licensed in North America by Discotek Media in 2015.
-Muse Communication has licensed the series in Asia-Pacific and streamed on Muse Asia YouTube channel.
+The anime aired with English subtitles on Animax Asia in Southeast Asia, although it is edited to cover Baby Beel's nudity with a diaper.
+Discotek Media licensed the series for home video release in North America in 2015.
+Muse Communication licensed the series in Asia-Pacific and streamed it on its Muse Asia YouTube channel.